knadh/listmonk/docs/docs/content/installation.md

 !!! info
     The example `docker-compose.yml` file works with Docker Engine 24.0.5+ and Docker Compose version v2.20.2+.

+##### Changing the port

+To change the port for listmonk:

+- Ensure no other container of listmonk app is running.
+You can check with `docker ps | grep listmonk`.
+- Change [L11](https://github.com/knadh/listmonk/blob/master/docker-compose.yml#L11) to `custom-port:9000` Eg: `3876:9000`.
+This will expose the port 3876 on your local network to the container's network interface on port 9000.
+- For NGINX setup, if you're running NGINX on your local machine, you can proxy_pass to the `<MACHINE_IP>:3876`.
+You can also run NGINX as a docker container within the listmonk's container (for that you need to add a service `nginx` in the docker-compose.yml).
+If you do that, then proxy_pass will be set to `http://app:9000`.
+Docker's network will resolve the DNS for `app` and directly speak to port 9000 (which the app is exposing within its own network).

 ## Compiling from source

 To compile the latest unreleased version (`master` branch):